theworldisnotflat/shriveling_world/markdown/usrdoc/blender_tutorial.md

 * In Blender two main __Rendering engines__ are available:
   * [EEVEE](https://docs.blender.org/manual/en/latest/render/eevee/introduction.html), by default, is fast with decent result
   * [Cycles](https://docs.blender.org/manual/en/latest/render/cycles/introduction.html) allows to reach photorealism but can be slow
 * It is preferable to synchronize the values of sampling between _Render_ and _Viewport_, at the level __64__.
-Shadows should be better rendered while working on the scene.
+Shadows should be better rendered while working on the scene

 #### Transparent background

 So far a __transparent background__ gives good results in rendering.
 In order to get this:
 * Set _background_ to _black_
   * In the down right properties box select __World properties__
-  * Change __Color__ to black (so that the background oes not interfere with the objects in scene)
+  * Change __Color__ to black (so that the background does not interfere with the objects in scene)
 * You'll also need to remove the background from the render:
    * In the down right properties box select __Render properties__
    * Down below in section __Film__ click __Transparent__ (Film refers to the historical celluloid ribbon on which cartoons where drawn)